sorryfornow/Slack_r/README.md

 ## 0. Change Log

 * 8/10: Bonus marks section added (was accidentally removed); Couple of typo fixes
+* 9/10: Clarified which users can edit a channel's details (Only the channel's users can)
+* 10/10: Removed "insertAdjacentHTML" from 4.5., ReactJS from marking criteria and changed 75% -> 80% 2.8.

 ## 1. Before you start